p-at-rick-sg/ga-project-2/README.md

 The above represents an MVP for a business launch - however I do not believe I will have time to deploy all of this functionality

+**Routes**
+I will use 3 routes for the app:
+1. Landing '/'
+2. Users '/users'
+3. Recruiters '/recruiters'
+4. Admin '/admin'

 **Technologies Used**

 Requirements Met: